However, there is a very good reason for people to gather together and “do church”.

 We believe that every Christian may partake of the Lord’s Supper until Christ returns.
 (I Cor.
 11:23-26).

-We believe that anyone who accepts reconciliation to God is baptized by the Holy Spirit into the BODY OF CHRIST, and is thus identified with Christ in His death, burial and resurrection – water baptism has no place in God’s spiritual program of this dispensation.
+We believe that anyone who accepts reconciliation to God is baptized by the Holy Spirit into the BODY OF CHRIST, and is thus identified with Christ in His death, burial and resurrection – water baptism is not needed for salvation in God’s spiritual program of this dispensation.
 (I Cor.
 1:17, 12:13; Romans 6:3-4; Eph.
 4:5; Col. 2:12).

 We believe that as Christ was resurrected from the dead, so too all men who experience physical death will experience bodily resurrection – those who have accepted reconciliation to God will be resurrected to everlasting glory, while those who have rejected reconciliation to God will be resurrected to everlasting punishment.
 (Luke 24:39-43; John 5:29; Acts 24:15; I Cor.
 15:21 and Rev. 20:11-15).